Site menu

 Key messages

-To vote in a federal election, you must first be registered.
-You can register online, by mail, or at the polls when you go to vote.
+To vote in a federal election, you must be registered.
+You can register online, by mail or at the polls when you go to vote.
 To register and vote in the federal election, you must:

 Tools